-C. Asymptomatic Staff Exposed to COVID-19 Who are Not Fully Vaccinated and Not Recently Recovered from COVID-19
+D. Asymptomatic Staff Exposed to COVID-19 Who are Not Fully Vaccinated and Not Recently Recovered from COVID-19

-Consistent with CDC guidance, providers may allow clinical and direct support professionals or other facility staff who have been exposed, per the definition above, to a confirmed case of COVID-19 and who are not fully vaccinated or who have not recently recovered from COVID-19 to return to work after ten (10) days of quarantine if no symptoms have been reported during the quarantine period and if all of the following conditions are met:
+Consistent with CDC guidance, providers may allow clinical and direct support professionals or other facility staff who have been exposed, per the definition above, to a confirmed case of COVID-19 and who are not fully vaccinated or who have not recently recovered from COVID-19 toreturn to work after ten (10) days of quarantine or sooner, as may be allowed by the relevant Local Department of Health, if no symptoms have been reported during the quarantine period and if all of the following conditions are met:

-- 1. Personnel who have been in contact with confirmed or suspected cases are asymptomatic; - 2.
-Personnel must continue symptom monitoring through Day 14.
+- 1. Personnel who have been in contact with confirmed or suspected cases are asymptomatic; - Personnel must continue symptom monitoring through Day 14.
 Selfmonitoring should be completed twice a day (i.e. temperature, symptoms), and undergo temperature monitoring and symptom checks at the beginning of each shift, and at least every 12 hours during a shift. - Individuals must be counseled to continue strict adherence to all recommended non-pharmaceutical interventions, including hand hygiene.
-These staff must wear well-fitting face masks while at work. - 4.
-To the extent possible, direct care professionals and clinical staff working under these conditions should preferentially be assigned to individuals at lower risk for severe complications, as opposed to higherrisk patients (e.g. severely immunocompromised, elderly).
+These staff must wear well-fitting face masks while at work.
+Employers should consult their respiratory protection programs and/or OSHA policies to determine whether N95 respirators should be used. - 4.
+To the extent possible, direct care professionals and clinical staff working under these conditions should preferentially be assigned to individuals at lower risk for severe complications, as opposed to higher-risk patients (e.g. severely immunocompromised, elderly). - 5.
+Personnel allowed to return to work under these conditions should maintain self-quarantine through Day 14 when not at work.

-- 5. Personnel allowed to return to work under these conditions should maintain self- quarantine through Day 14 when not at work. - 6.
-At any time, if the personnel who are asymptomatic contacts to a positive case and working under these conditions develop symptoms consistent with COVID-19, they should immediately stop work and isolate at home.
+6. At any time, if the personnel who are asymptomatic contacts to apositive case and working under these conditions develop symptoms consistent with COVID-19, they should immediately stop work and isolate at home.
 All staff with symptoms consistent with COVID-19 should be immediately referred for diagnostic testing for SARS-CoV-2.